linhtc/resume/docs/source/experience.rst

 Work Experience
 ===============

-The vast majority of my projects are private source but another can be found on `GitHub <https://github.com/linhtc>`_.
+The vast majority of my projects are private sources but another can be found on `GitHub <https://github.com/linhtc>`_.
 This is a list of companies I’ve worked.
 I love discussing them, so feel free to ask me about them or ask them about me if you want.